LSFLK/copper.opensource.lk/docs/Hub.md

 <p align="justify">

-Copper Hub is the centralized monitoring plan of the copper email solution.
-The total architecture will be like this after completion.
+Copper Hub is the centralized monitoring tool of the copper email solution.
+All copper deployments should be able to dispatch alerets and stats to the copper hub.

 </p>